xythian/hyde/README.markdown

 0.4

 This document should give enough information to get you up and running.
 Check the [wiki](http://wiki.github.com/lakshmivyas/hyde) for detailed documentation.
+To use Clyde, the online content editor for hyde see the [clyde readme](http://github.com/lakshmivyas/hyde/tree/master/clydeweb/).

 Hyde is a static website generator with the power of Django templates behind it.
 You can read more about its conception, history and features [here][1] and [here][2].